 - The user may have installed the application, but has never opened it.

-- The user may have installed the app, but has first opened it in the next few days.
+- The user may have installed, but has first opened it in the next few days.

-- The user may have installed the app, but then uninstalled it and has installed it again.
+- The user may have installed, but then uninstalled it and has installed it again.

-- It is possible that the user has installed the app, opened it, but the app crashed before the SDK was initialized.
+- It is possible that the user has installed the app, opened it, but it crashed before the SDK was initialized.

 - It is also possible that the SDK is not triggered right after the first launch, but at a later stage, for example, after performing some in-app action, such as downloading additional content.